 Coloradans work hard to make ends meet.
 Our tax system shouldn’t get in the way of their success.
-We’re fighting for a fair tax code that supports our schools, childcare, health care, and the future we all deserve.
+We’re fighting for a fair tax code and a Colorado graduated income tax proposal that supports our schools, childcare, health care, and the future we all deserve.

 Tax Fairness